We're an affiliate

 10. They are relaxed

 A relaxed cat is free from stress and anxiety.
-Like previously mentioned, a cat is relaxed by showing a stretched-out body and a tail that is pointed upwards.
+As mentioned before, a cat relaxes by showing a stretched-out body and a tail pointed upwards.

 11. They are happy to see you

-If you leave your cat in your home for some time, a happy cat has a strong tendency to miss you.
-Once you arrive at home, they would approach you and rub their head between your legs, and that is an invitation to pet and play with them.
+If you leave your cat at home for some time, a happy cat has a strong tendency to miss you.
+Once you arrive home, they will approach you and rub their head between your legs, which is an invitation to pet and play with them.

 12. They are curious about their surrounding

 The saying “curiosity killed the cat” is not valid for a happy cat.
-You know your cat is satisfied if he seems to enjoy taking some time to understand his environment and is interested in surrounding things.
+You know your cat is satisfied if they seem to enjoy taking some time to understand their environment and show interest in their surroundings.

 13. They use the litter box